v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/04_0402-Enable device management.md

 You have been asked to setup device enrollment in Intune.
 It should be configured so that users who join the device to the domain will also enroll in Intune.
 You'll need to ensure that Joni Sherman, Megan Bowen and MOD Administrator are licensed with EMS E5 to enroll and that Megan Bowen is a local administrator on Azure AD joined devices.
 MFA is not required and the maximum number of devices per user is 50.

-### Task 1: Assign Intune and Azure AD Premium licenses to users
+### Task 1: Assign Microsoft Intune and Azure AD Premium licenses to users

 1. Switch to **LON-CL3**.
 On **LON-CL3**, sign-in as **Admin** using **Pa55w.rd** as the password.